-Example 5 - person out of Australia for 2 years - resident under ordinary concepts and domicile test
+Example 7 - person out of Australia for 2 years - resident under ordinary concepts and domicile tests

-119. Mark, an Australian-resident employee of a mining company, is transferred overseas to Brazil for a temporary work assignment for a period of 2 years and intends to return to Australia at the end of that period.
+- 131. Mark, an Australian-resident employee of a mining company, is transferred overseas to Brazil for a temporary work assignment for a period of 2 years.
+He intends to return to Australia at the end of that period.
 The purpose of the assignment is for Mark to gain wider work experience.
-Mark is initially accompanied by his wife and children but they return to the family home in Australia so the children can continue their schooling.
-Mark spends his annual holiday in Australia with his family and friends.
+Mark is initially accompanied by his wife and children to enable them to experience the sights and culture of Brazil.
+However, as originally intended, his wife and children return to the family home in Australia so the children can continue their schooling.
+Mark spends as much time in Australia as his leave arrangements permit with his family and friends.
 He also returns for short periods to celebrate family birthdays and other milestone events.
-During his absence from Australia, he stays in a serviced apartment provided by his employer, maintains bank accounts in Australia and continues to contribute to his Australian superannuation.
-He makes no investments in the overseas country and remits all money in excess of living requirements to Australia for his family to use or for investment.

-120. Mark is considered to be a resident of Australia under the ordinary concepts test as he has maintained a connection with Australia consistent with residing here, albeit being absent for a substantial period.

-121. Mark is also considered to be a resident under the domicile test because he has a domicile in Australia and his permanent place of abode is not outside Australia.
+While in Brazil, he stays in a serviced apartment provided by his employer, maintains bank accounts in Australia and continues to contribute to his Australian superannuation.
+He makes no investments in the overseas country and remits all money in excess of living requirements to Australia for his family to use or for investment. - 132.
+Mark is considered to be a resident of Australia under the ordinary concepts test as he has maintained a connection with Australia consistent with residing here, albeit being absent for a substantial period. - 133.
+Mark is also considered to be a resident under the domicile test because he has a domicile in Australia and his permanent place of abode is not outside Australia.
+Mark has not abandoned his residence in Australia given his continued presence to maintain his family life, his assets remaining in Australia and the finite period of his overseas assignment.
+His ties with Brazil are limited to his employment and his way of life reflects this.

-Example 6 - person out of Australia for 2 years - non-resident
+Example 8 - person out of Australia for 2 years - non-resident